michaelplaing/mr_rax/README.md

 - ``0xff`` as the Client Mark (invalid UTF-8); and
 - The VBI-encoded Client ID.

 Note: Variable Byte Integer (VBI) is an encoding of 7 bits per byte with a continuation bit in the high order spot.
-The bytes of the encoded integer are in big endian (network) order.
-This project uses 64 bit integer client IDs; hence a maximum of 10 bytes  are sufficient for encoding.
+For this project, the bytes of the encoded integer are in big endian (network) order to maximize prefix compression – normally VBI is little endian.
+Also this project uses 64 bit integer Client IDs so 10 bytes are sufficient for any Client ID encoding.

 And for shared subscription clients:
 - ``0xef`` as the Shared Mark (invalid UTF-8);